mam10eks/ir-lab-sose-2023/milestone-02/README.md

 - [ColBERT](todo-add-link)
 - [DPR](todo-add-link)

-Those starters might serve as inspiration for more advanced retrieval paradigms (please note: for the IR lab, it is completely sufficient if you use the traditional approaches covered in this step-by-step guide, but feel of course free to look into more advanced approaches).
+Those starters might serve as inspiration for your individual retrieval paradigms that you will implement later in milestone 3 (please note: for milestone 2 of the IR lab, it is completely sufficient if you use simple approaches covered in this step-by-step guide, but feel of course free to look into more advanced approaches).

 To build the docker image with the traditional retrieval approaches, please execute: